 The Laramie Union Pacific Depot was built in 1924.
 There is a small museum inside (which was closed when I drove through town).
 More information may be available from Rod Gadby at 307-399-3772.
+There is a walking and biking bridge over the yard that provides an excellent view of the trains passing through (and the yard is often quite busy).

 The Medicine Bow Railroad Depot Museum is open from Memorial Day to Labor Day.
 The hours are 10:00 AM to 5:00 PM Monday through Saturday and 1:00 PM to 5:00 PM on Sunday.
 It was built in 1913 after the original depot burned.
 It has a small collection of railroad artifacts, but much more about the history of Medicine Bow and the local area.
 The is also a Union Pacific bay window caboose (#24506) with a fairly complete interior that is open for viewing.